 Quick Facts About Alzheimer's Disease

-- Alzheimer's disease is the sixth-leading cause of death across all ages in the United States.
-For those 65 and older, it is the fifth-leading cause of death.
+Alzheimer's disease is the seventh-leading cause of death across all ages in the United States.
+For those 65 and older, it is the seventh-leading cause of death.

-- At least 46.8 million people worldwide are believed to be living with Alzheimer's disease or other dementias.
+Worldwide, at least 50 million people are believed to be living with Alzheimer's disease or other dementias.

 The need for a cure is more urgent than ever.
 Unless scientists can unlock the secrets of this disease, the number of cases is expected to triple by the year 2050.
 This epidemic could overwhelm our health care system.